pittyh6/CSS_transitions-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

                         * To combine transitions, add a comma (,) before the semicolon (;) in your rule.
 After the comma, use the same shorthand syntax.
 For example:
                             * transition: color 1s linear, font-size 750ms ease-in 100ms;
                             * transition: width 750ms ease-in 200ms, left 500ms ease-out 450ms, font-size 950ms linear;
+            *   * all
+                    * all means every value that changes will be transitioned in the same way.
+You can use all with the separate transition properties, or the shorthand syntax.
+This allows you to describe the transition of many properties with a single line:
+                        * transition: all 1.5s linear 0.5s;